DavesCodeMusings/ftpdlite/README.md

 **FTPdLite is a work in progress.
 See Caveats below to adjust your expectations.**

+Important update!
+FTPdLite now has no default user account and starts in readonly mode.
+See _How can I use it?_ below for configuration steps.

 ## What is it?
 FTPdLite is an FTP server written in MicroPython using asyncio.
 The goal is to provide easy access to files on a microcontroller's flash file system without dragging out a USB cable.